Rear Facing is really important!

 Well, for children too 😉

-It is very common to see children placed in FF with their legs… on the back of the front seat!
-And never hanging, because that is not comfortable!
+It's very common to see children placed in rear seats with their legs... on the back of the front seat!
+And never hanging, because that's not comfortable!

 How do you sit on the sofa?
 With your legs raised.

-What about on a lounge chair?
+What about a lounge chair?
 Or even in bed?
-Wouldn't it be better with a little pillow to elevate it?
+Wouldn't it be better with a pillow to elevate it?

 And do the chairs or sofas support the legs up to the ankle?

-It is much easier to break your legs when traveling in FF, since your legs are thrown against the hard surface of the seat in front.
+It is much easier to break your legs when traveling in FF, since your legs are thrown against the hard surface of the front seat.

 The neck

 A baby is not a miniature adult.
-Its entire bone structure is malleable and very vulnerable.
-The weight of the head is “disproportionate” compared to the rest of the body.
+Their entire bone structure is malleable and highly vulnerable.
+The weight of the head is "disproportionate" to the rest of the body.
 And this is where we must focus our concern.

 The areas most exposed to damage in a baby are the head, neck and abdomen.

-At 50 km/hour, in a FF collision, a child weighing around 15 kg, around 3 years old, has his head increase in weight to around 250 kg of force exerted in the collision.
+At 50 km/h, in a FF collision, a child weighing approximately 15 kg, about 3 years old, has his head weighed by approximately 250 kg of force exerted during the collision.
 The survival limit is 122 kg.

-In RF, the entire chair absorbs and disperses the weight of the impact across the entire back and head, with little of it reaching the baby.
-Only a force of 30 kg is applied to the neck.
-Therefore, it is within the survival limit.
+In RF, the entire seat absorbs and disperses the weight of the impact across the entire back and head, with little of it reaching the baby.
+Only 30 kg of force is applied to the neck.
+Therefore, it remains within the survival limit.

 Countries that are aware of this issue, such as Sweden and Norway, do not have child deaths on the roads because they do not use children in FF.